backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2019-04-07-scaling-java-to-the-cloud.md

   - graalvm
 categories: unbelievable-exception
 intro: >
   Java is still widely used for classic workloads, but not that much for cloud workloads.
-On this episode, I had a moment to think about that when things got bad with the public transportation.
+I had a moment to think about
+    that when things got bad with the public transportation.
 ---

 A couple of days ago I was planning to go out with my family by public transportation since we don't have a car.
 Just